5 Objections Local Businesses Raise About Search Marketing

 Hint: This part is about trust – are you guys really going to do a good job for me?
 Focus on the qualifications of the team who will be managing the campaign, including certifications, decades of experience, and data from hundreds of thousands of campaigns.

-Objection 5: It’s hard to figure out if it’s working.
+Objection 5: Search Marketing is hard to figure out if it’s working.

 “I don’t have time to go through mountains of data.
 And I don’t want to spend money on something that’s not bringing me new business.”